 CATSKILL MOUNTAINS -- Following mounting concern over the lack of racial diversity in nontraditional collegiate sports, Columbia’s Ski Team recently instituted a policy requiring at least one member of the team to not be named “Dylan.”
-The change comes at the end of a long week of controversy for the team, as a girl who had been partying with the team (also named Dylan) said that an unspecified Dylan had “done some shady shit” with her at one of their EC “sweat lodges,” prompting a frenzy to uncover the perpetrator.
+The change comes at the end of a long week of controversy for the team, as a girl who had been partying with the team (also named Dylan) said that an unspecified Dylan had "totally killed the vibe," prompting a frenzied search to uncover the perpetrator.

 “We’ve been neglecting the importance of creating an inclusive environment on the team for far too long,” commented Team Captain Dylan Marsh SEAS ‘17.
 “It’s time for us to start including people from all walks of life: Kyles, Andersons, maybe even a Quinn if we’re feeling adventurous.
 Literally just one person that isn’t named Dylan.
 That’d be ill.”